AmazingAmpharos/OoT-Randomizer/README.md

   * Allows getting both rewards for Horseback Archery and Dampé Race in a single go!
   * Replaces the `Skip First Dampé Race` setting.
 * New cosmetic setting `HUD Button Colors`
-  * The buttons shown on the HUD can be colored to match the N64 or Gamecube color scheme.
+  * The buttons shown on the HUD can be colored to match the N64 or Gamecube color scheme, of OoT or MM.
   * Or you can completely randomize all the button colors.
 * New cosmetic setting `Item Model Colors Match Cosmetics`
   * Freestanding models like heart containers, gauntlets, and heart/magic drops will match their respective color settings.
   * Tunics are not affected, in order to keep freestanding tunics recognizable.
-* New button color presets matching those from Majora's Mask.
-  * The "Random Choice" option may pick one of these.
 * Tricks can be filtered in the GUI using a new dropdown.

 #### Bug Fixes